abdullah8a0/profemon/writeups/week1.md

 ## Andi

-- Show ID being scanned, request being handled by server, and professor and location being recorded in the database along with the player ID
+* Show ID being scanned, request being handled by server, and professor and location being recorded in the database along with the player ID ([Client Side](https://youtu.be/3OeNl7Hbbhg), [Server Side](https://youtu.be/cGOlrR3tlto))

 ## Heidi